A BRIEF HISTORY OF VEGETABLES

 Chickpeas are native to the Middle East.
 They were popular with the Romans and they have been eaten in Europe ever since.

-Chillies are from Central America where they have been grown for thousands of years.
-The Aztecs were fond of chillies and the Spanish brought them back to Europe.
-Chillies came to England in 1548.
+Chilies are from Central America where they have been grown for thousands of years.
+The Aztecs were fond of chilies and the Spanish brought them back to Europe.
+Chilies were first recorded in England in 1548.

 Cucumbers